MizaGBF/GBFAP/readme.md

   -nc, --nochange       disable update of the New category of changelog.json.
   -fs, --fixsummon      update all summons default classes.
   -al, --gbfal PATH     import data.json from GBFAL.
-  -dg, --debug          enable the debug infos in the progress string.
 ```

 > [!TIP]